CCJH23/analyst-avengers/README.md

 # Data Engineering with a Full-Stack App Project

+NOTE: there is no code because the code belongs to the client now.

 ## Introduction

-Created a web application to help UBS easily check the health status of services and their underlying infrastructure (servers, applications, databases).
+Created a web application to help client easily check the health status of services and their underlying infrastructure (servers, applications, databases).

 The web application provides 3 layers of information - high-level, mid-level and low-level.